aagu14/US-Gun-Mortality-2020/README.md

 3. Set working directory in RStudio.
    >setwd("~/{file path}/data sets")

-4. Install "car" and "stargazer" packages before running code.
-   >install.packages("car")           >install.packages("stargazer")
-   >library(car)                      >library(stargazer)

-5. Copy and paste the code from "script.R" onto a new script in RStudio.
+4. Copy and paste the code from "script.R" onto a new script in RStudio.
-6. Run the script
+5. Run the script